-If any kind of unfair means decided during the Internal/Sessional and/or Practical examination the same shall be brought to the notice of the Head of the Department concerned , who shall submit full report to the Dean School of Studies concerned.The Dean concerned , in consultation with the Head of the Department , shall have full power to decide the case at School of Study/Departmental level only.
-The maximum penalty for using unfair means in Internal/sessional or Practical Examination shall be as follows-
+If any kind of unfair means detected during the Internal/Sessional and /or Practical Examinations the same shall be brought to the notice of the Head of the Department concerned, who shall submit a full report to the Dean, School of Studies concerned.
+The Dean concerned, in consultation with the Head of Department, shall have full power to decide the case at School of Study / Departmental level only.

+The maximum penalty for using unfair means in Internal/Sessional and Practical Examinations shall be as follows :-

-If the examinee found using any kind of unfair means during Internal/Sessional or Practical Examination, the Dean in consultation with Head of the Department and on the basis of the report of the Head of the Department concerned, the Dean or Under the Order/Instruction of the Dean concerned, the Head of the Department shall expel the examinee from the Internal/ Sesssional or Practical Examination.
+If the examinee found using any kind of the unfair means during any Internal/Sessional or Practical examination, the Dean in consultation with Head of the Department and on the basis of the report of the Head of the Department concerned, the Dean or Under the Order/Instruction of the Dean concerned, the Head of the Department shall expel the examinee from the Internal/Sessional or Practical Examination.

-If an examinee disobeys instruction or misbehaves with any member of the supervisory staff or with any of the invigilators during such examinations, he/she may be expelled by the Dean/HoD from that session of the examination.
+If an examinee disobeys instructions or misbehaves with any member of the supervisory staff or with any of the invigilators during such examinations, he/she may be expelled by the Deart/HoD from that session of the examination.

-If the examinee repeated the use of unfair means second time in any subsequent Internal/Sessional Examination or Practical Examination, the Dean concerned, in consultation with Head of the Department , shall cancel the Admission of the examinee in the concerned Department for that session for which he was found using unfair means second time.
+If the examinee repeated the use of unfair means second time in any subsequent Internal/Sessional Examination or Practical Examination, the Dean concerned, in consultation with Head of the Department, shall cancel the admission of the examinee in the concerned Department for that session for which he was found using unfair means second time.

-Appeal :- A candidate, within 10 days of the receipt of the decision of the Dean/HoD, may appeal to the Vice-Chancellor , in writing for a review of his/her case.
-If the Vice-Chancellor is satisfied that the representation merits consideration , he/she may either decide himself/herself of the case finally or may refer the case back to the Dean/HoD, as the case may be, for reconsideration of the same within next 10 days.
+Appeal: - A candidate, within 10 days of the receipt of the decision of the Dean/Head of the Department, may appeal to the Vice-Chancellor, in writing for a review of his/her case.
+If the Vice-Chancellor is satisfied that the representation merits consideration, he/she may either decide himself/herself the case finally or may refer the case back to the Dean/Head of the Department, as the case may be, for reconsideration of the same within next 10 days.